docker-flow/docker-flow-monitor/docs/config.md

 SERVICE_NAME_2=myservice2.acme.com
 ```

-As well you can add the service via `api` using the `reconfigure` entry point.
+You can also add a service via `api` using the `reconfigure` entry point.

 ```bash
 curl `[IP_OF_ONE_OF_SWARM_NODES]:8080/v1/docker-flow-monitor/reconfigure?scrapePort=[PORT]&serviceName=[IP_OR_DOMAIN]&scrapeType=static_configs
 ```

 Please consult [Prometheus Configuration](https://prometheus.io/docs/operating/configuration/) for more information about the available options.

+## Remote Read Configuration

+Environment variables prefixed with `REMOTE_READ_` are used instead Prometheus `remote_read` entries in the configuration.

+The formatting rules for the `REMOTE_READ` variables follow the same pattern as those used for [Global Configuration](#global-configuration)

+## Remote Write Configuration

+Environment variables prefixed with `REMOTE_WRITE_` are used instead Prometheus `remote_write` entries in the configuration.

+The formatting rules for the `REMOTE_WRITE` variables follow the same pattern as those used for [Global Configuration](#global-configuration)

 ## Scrapes